ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Flow:**

-1. Invoke the create EHR service (for each item in the Data set with given subject
+1. Invoke the create EHR service
+   1. for each VALID data set with a provided subject and not providing ehr_id
 2. The server should answer with a positive response associated to the successful EHR creation
-3. Invoke the create EHR service with a data set that has the same subject_id as the one used in 1 (if the data set has an ehr_id, use a different ehr_id than the one used in 1.)
+3. Invoke the create EHR service
+   1. with the same data set used in 1.1
-4. The server should answer with a negative response, and that should be related with the EHR existence, like "EHR for subject_id already exists"
+4. The server should answer with a negative response, related with the EHR already existing for the given subject